 For a small sum of a few pounds you could be laying the groundwork for a new order in the new year.
 January and February is often a quiet time so wouldn’t a good will gesture in December help with those sales orders in the new year?

 It’s all so wasteful and we should start being more conscious in this ecological climate.

 Tricky, yes we use too much paper, but many organisations reuse and recycle paper products today.

 However how much paper do you waste on mail shots throughout the year, drop one sales mailing and send a non sales greeting card.
-I can guarantee you will receive more enquiries and feedback from the greetings card!
+I can guarantee you will receive more enquiries and feedback from business Christmas cards with logo.

 Seriously …?
 Who could really be offended by genuine good will?

 Send them ‘Seasons Greetings’ and a ‘prosperous year to come’!

 5. I keep in touch via social media

 I’m in touch with everyone I need to be!
 My email newsletter does the job!

 Are you confident you each everyone you want to reach – do you keep in constant contact or is it probably trashed with all the rest of the junk mail!